-The 2017 Fall Meeting of the Society for International Hockey Research will take place in the Montréal, Québec, on the weekend of November 24-26.
-This particular weekend has been chosen to coincide with the centennial of the National Hockey League, which was founded on November 26, 1917, at Montréal's Windsor Hotel.
+The 2017 Fall Meeting of the Society for International Hockey Research was held in Montréal, Québec, on the weekend of November 24-26.
+This particular weekend was chosen to coincide with the centennial of the National Hockey League, which was founded on November 26, 1917, at Montréal's Windsor Hotel.

 A beautiful late autumn afternoon greeted a large group of "early-bird" event participants on Friday, who enjoyed a walking tour of historic hockey sites.

 Led by Michel Vigneault, the godfather of Montreal hockey history, the group visited the site of the former Windsor Hotel where the National Hockey League was founded almost exactly 100 years before.
 Other stops included the fabled Montreal Amateur Athletic Association (MAAA) and the McCord Museum, as well as the parking garage which now stands on the site of the Victoria Skating Rink, a key part of the development of the game.
 While there, founding SIHR member Billy Georgette renewed his plea that the Society advocate for further recognizing and protecting the site, going so far as to suggest it was worthy of UNESCO World Heritage Site designation.